weaveworks/weave-gitops-private/docs/adrs/0015-pipelines-state.md

 On the other hand, it should be straightforward to implement without adding any external dependency.

 It has been envisioned that for complex scenarios an evolution from CR status to other more sophisticated solution might be required.
-This decision would be reviewed in that case.
+At this stage, we cannot envision major future risks doing so.
+This decision should be reviewed then.